near/nearcore/runtime/near-vm-runner-standalone/README.md

 # near-vm-runner-standalone

-A command line wrapper around `near-vm-runner.`
+a command line wrapper around `near-vm-runner.`
 All error messages that can be raised during the contract execution are raised by `near-vm-runner` and the all effects of computing the execution result of a smart contract are encapsulated inside `near-vm-runner`.